White-Hat-Security/White-Hat-Security.github.io/about.md

 published: true
 ---

-I am an aspiring pentester and this little blog will be where I post some ctf walkthroughs and other cybersecurity related stuff.
+I am an aspiring pentester and this little blog will be where I post ctf walkthroughs and other cybersecurity related posts.